Ilyushin/node-express-mongoose/README.md

-# node-express-mongoose
+## Node Express Mongoose

-A boilerplate for Node.js application
+A boilerplate application for building web apps using express, mongoose and passport.